dhil/inf-thesis-latex-cls/README.md

 The only nonstandard LaTeX package is *eushield*, which provides various versions of the university's crest.
-The [eushield][eushield.sty] package is not distributed along with this class.
+The eushield package is not distributed along with this class.

 You can obtain a copy of it via [Informatics